tonytheleg/inventory-consumer/README.md

 ### To Run:

 Prerequisites: You need to have the basic kafka setup deployed in order to test.
-You can use the [split setup](https://github.com/project-kessel/inventory-api/blob/main/docs/dev-guides/docker-compose-options.md#local-kessel-inventory--docker-compose-infra-split-setup) target in Inventory API to setup the backend services
+You can use any of the docker compose options ([standard](https://github.com/project-kessel/inventory-api/tree/main?tab=readme-ov-file#running-locally-using-docker-compose) or [more elaborate](https://github.com/project-kessel/inventory-api/blob/main/docs/dev-guides/docker-compose-options.md)) in Inventory API to setup the backend services, including Kafka

 **Using local binary**